 When we realized that Postman’s newest features provide an opportunity to bundle API request examples, and perform more advanced steps like generating JSON Web Tokens (JWTs) for each request, we were keen to give it a shot with Stream.
-We’re now happy to publish a Postman collection that demonstrates all of the RESTful API endpoints to the Stream service.
+We’re now happy to publish a Postman collection that demonstrates all of the RESTful API endpoints to the Stream API.

 Those who’re itching to try it out can head to the Stream documentation and download the collection.

 If you’d like to learn a little more about what’s in the collection and how we built it, read on.

 The collection contains around 30 requests that demonstrate all of Stream’s major features as well as the individual API calls that correspond to each step in our Getting Started tutorial.
 This covers adding and modifying activities, retrieving feeds, and maintaining the follower relationships in order to maintain the social graph within an application.
 This will no doubt broaden even further as we add new API endpoints and expanded features.